 No Salary History and Pay Equity Toolkit

-On September 29th, 2019, Illinois’ new No Salary History Law takes effect, barring employers from seeking information about the past wages of job applicants during the hiring process.
+On September 29th, 2019, Illinois’ new No Salary History Law went into effect, barring employers from seeking information about the past wages of job applicants during the hiring process.
 It’s a major advance for gender pay equity—the practice of factoring past wages into salary offers is a major contributing factor to persistent wage gaps.

-In advance of the law’s effective date, Women Employed has created tools to help employers and job seekers navigate this change.
+Women Employed has created tools to help employers and job seekers navigate this change.
 Our toolkit includes:

 A resource for employers on the basics of the law